sftcd/openssl/doc/designs/ech-api.md

 - `version` should be `OSSL_ECH_CURRENT_VERSION` for the current version.

-- `public_name` field is the name used in the SNI of the outer ClientHello, and that a server ought be able to authenticte if using the `retry_configs` fallback mechanism.
+- `public_name` field is the name used in the SNI of the outer ClientHello, and that a server ought be able to authenticate if using the `retry_configs` fallback mechanism.

 - `config_id` is a one-octet value used by servers to select which private